sergeyuwt/deploy/serge/TSW-61922/README.md

     * for Subscription: select your subscription
 	* for Resource group: select "Create new", then enter a name (eg. teradici_pcoip)
 	* for Location: select a location
+	* for Admin User: enter a user name
+	* for Admin Password: enter a password
-	* for Activation code: enter the activation code you obtained from Teradici
+	* for registration code: enter the registration code you obtained from Teradici
 	* check the checkbox "I agree to the terms and conditions stated above" and click "Purchase" button
 	* the deployment will now start, which will take about 20 minutes to complete